JUMP TO A TOPIC

 Additionally, he has a research laboratory to study the mesothelium, which is the cell linings that can form mesothelioma.
 They are made of mesothelial cells.
 This research may help Dr. Khalil introduce new drug delivery methods and understand how epithelial cells become sarcomatoid cells.

-If you wish to speak with Dr. Khalil, we can help you set up an appointment.
-He sees both veterans with mesothelioma and civilians with this cancer.
+If you wish to speak with Dr. Khalil, Mesothelioma Guide’s staff can help set up a cancer specialist appointment.
 Our patient advocates can put you in touch with his team at the Brigham and Women’s Dana‑Farber Cancer Institute.

 Fill out the form for our free Doctor Match program and mention that you’d like to learn more about Dr. Khalil as a mesothelioma specialist for your diagnosis.